fhellwig/be-safe/README.md

 - Delivery Manager
 - Business Analyst

-The labor categories and mapping to our GSA Schedule 70 is fully documented and was submitted to eBuy as directed in the RFQ.
+The labor categories and mapping to our GSA Schedule 70 are fully documented and were submitted to eBuy per the RFQ.

 The team provided technical competence via an Agile process to achieve the best *product*.

 We incorporated the following 18F guiding principles into our approach.

-1. **Put the needs of users first** - We had multiple team members running the application during our sprints, providing immediate usability feedback and noting any issues on mobile devices.
+1. **Put the needs of users first** - Multiple team members ran the application during our sprints, providing immediate usability feedback and noting any issues on mobile devices.

 2. **Release early, iteratively, and often** - We continuously auto-deployed from our Git development branch so any deployment issues would be known immediately.
-This gave our sample users a periodically and frequently refreshed build that they could evaluate.
+This gave our sample users a periodically and frequently refreshed build to evaluate.

 3. **Don’t slow down delivery** - Instead of developing the API first and then the user interface, we worked in parallel, taking a holistic approach so that a working application could be delivered and tested sooner rather than later.